Bleeding & Cramping

-One in three women experience spotting or bleeding in pregnancy.
+One in three pregnant people experience spotting or bleeding in pregnancy.
 Only 50% of these go on to have miscarriages, the majority in the first trimester.
 While 40% of pregnancies end up in miscarriage, most of these are before 4 weeks of pregnancy (i.e. 2 weeks post conception, when you would miss your period).
 After 4 weeks, the miscarriage rate goes down to 15%.
 In addition, once your baby’s heartbeat has been heard, the chance of miscarriage goes down to 5%.
-Part of the reason that so many pregnant women experience spotting is that there is a tremendous increase in blood volume, which means that capillaries in the cervix are easily disturbed causing bleeding.
-This is the equivalent of having your gums bleed after brushing or starting a nosebleed by blowing your nose – both things that many pregnant women also experience for the same reason.
-An average non-pregnant woman has about 4 litres of blood.
-The same woman when pregnant will increase her blood volume to over 6 litres!
+Part of the reason that so many pregnant people experience spotting is that there is a tremendous increase in blood volume, which means that capillaries in the cervix are easily disturbed causing bleeding.
+This is the equivalent of having your gums bleed after brushing or starting a nosebleed by blowing your nose – both things that many pregnant people also experience for the same reason.
+An average non-pregnant person has about 4 litres of blood.
+The same people when pregnant will increase their blood volume to over 6 litres!
 With this large increase, some of it may “leak” out sometimes.

 THE BAD NEWS

 Miscarriage cannot be predicted, only diagnosed.
 If you are having signs of a threatened miscarriage, your midwife may be able to send you for some testing: